 Law of Contract Mains Questions Series Part-VII of X

 A agreed to sell to B a thresher by 5th of August, 1998 as it was required by B for his wheat crop.
 A repeatedly assured B that delivery would be made within a stipulated time.
-A failed to deliver machine by the agreed date upon which B tried his best to get one from the market but he could not.
-Rains come around the 20th of August, 1998 damaging stocked wheat in the field of B. B sued A for damages on account of damage to the crop due to rain, stacking charges, and loss due to a fall in prices.
+A failed to deliver the machine by the agreed date upon which B tried his best to get one from the market, but he could not.
+Rains came around the 20th of August, 1998, damaging stocked wheat in the field of B. B sued A for damages on account of damage to the crop due to rain, stacking charges, and loss due to a fall in prices.
 Decide.
 [DJS 1999]

 A, B, and C are partners in a firm.
 C retires from the firm under agreement with A and B that all assets and liabilities of the firm will be that of A and B. D, a creditor of the firm sues A, B, and C. C refers to an agreement with A and B and denies liability to D. Discuss the liability of C. [DJS 1980]

-What is the meaning of earnest money deposit in a contract for the sale of immovable property?
-What are the principles that govern the forfeiture of earnest money deposit?
+What is the meaning of an earnest money deposit in a contract for the sale of immovable property?
+What are the principles that govern the forfeiture of earnest money deposits?
 Under what circumstances can earnest money deposit be forfeited?
 Explain with some case laws.
 [DJS 2019]

 What do you understand by the frustration of the Contract?
 Discuss the law relating to frustration as applicable in India while taking reference from the following judgments: (1).
 Satyabrata Ghose v.
 Mugneeram Bangur, AIR 1954 SC 44.
 (2).
 Krell v.
 Henry, (1903) 2 KB 740 (CA) (3).
 Ganga Saran v.
 Firm Ram Charan Ram Gopal, AIR 1952 SC 9.
 [HPJS 2019]